 Allow cuttings to callus for a week before planting in sterile sand that has been moistened.
 If the cactus is a sun seeker, place the container in a bright location and if the parent was a low-light plant, site the cutting in less light.

 Keep the medium moderately moist and temperatures high; up to 75 degrees F. (24 C.) provides optimum germination conditions.

 No, we’re not talking about canines, but the offsets on many epiphytes.
 Bromeliads are a classic example of a plant that produces pups.
 Over the years, a single plant can become a crowded group of small and large plants all clustered together.
 These are pups and are easy to remove from the parent and plant singly.

 Transplanting epiphytes in this manner results in faster mature plants and is so easy even a novice gardener can accomplish the task successfully.
 Pups should be 1/3 as tall as the parent.
 You may either pull the pup away from the mother or use a sharp knife to cut it away.
 Ensure part of the mother’s root system is attached.

 Allow the broken or cut end to callus for up to a week.
 Prepare moist, sterile soil and insert the pup just deep enough so it stands upright.
-Keep the container in moderate light where temperatures are warm and in a few weeks it will start to root.
-Care of pups is the same as adult plants.
+Keep the container in moderate light where temperatures are warm and, in a few weeks, it will start to root.
+The care of pups is the same as adult plants.